- Health Topics

 - About NHLBI

-Research suggests that an emotionally upsetting event—particularly one involving anger—can serve as a trigger for a heart attack or angina in some people.
-Stress can contribute to high blood pressure and other cardiovascular risks.
-Some of the ways people cope with stress—drinking alcohol, abusing other substances, smoking, or overeating—are not healthy ways to manage stress.
+Research suggests that an emotionally upsetting event, particularly one involving anger, can serve as a trigger for a heart attack or angina in some people.
+Stress can contribute to high blood pressure and other heart disease risk factors.
+Some of the ways people cope with stress—drinking alcohol, using other substances, smoking, or overeating—are not healthy ways to manage stress.

-Learning how to manage stress and cope with problems can improve your emotional and physical health.
+Learning how to manage stress and cope with problems can improve your mental and physical health.
 Consider healthy stress-reducing activities such as:

-Ask your doctor what kinds of stress management, if any, are safe for you.
+Ask your doctor what kinds of stress management are safe for you.